starkfell/100DaysOfIaC/articles/day.97.automating.resource.locks.on.individual.resources.md

 ## Things to Consider

 The methodology shown above should work for just about all Resources in Azure that are taggable.
 If you plan on implementing this type of solution, we recommend that you test this against your Azure Resources thoroughly before doing so.

+You'll notice that we didn't include the **id** of the Resource if it was being skipped for deletion.
+Depending on the type of logging in your environment, such as in Production, you'll probably want to include as much information as possible for tracking and troubleshooting purposes.

 </br>